 Appendix E: Example of Optional Video Equipment.

-Video equipment is Out of Scope for GSA Approved Product List, APL.
-No video equipment is included on the GSA Approved Product List.
-The below sample is only intended as a generic example.
+Video equipment is out of Scope for the GSA Approved Product List, APL.
+No video equipment is included on the list.
+The sample below is only intended as a generic example.

 4.1.
 Video (CCTV) system.